Introduction#

 Some features mentioned are available only through advanced Cloudflare bundles, such as WAF Advanced, Advanced Rate Limiting, or Enterprise features like Enterprise Bot Management.

 This guide assumes that your domain is already onboarded to Cloudflare as a Zone and configured using Full Setup, meaning Cloudflare is acting as your authoritative DNS provider.
-Additionally, it’s recommended to have DNSSEC enabled.
+Additionally, it’s recommended to have DNSSEC enabled and being familiar with Zone Holds.

 Troubleshooting#